AlecIsaacson/get-event-volume/README.md

 The output is formatted *eventType, bytesCollected* with one event type per line

-We output to the command line, so you'll need to redirect to a file if you want to view this info in an editor or spreadsheet.
+We output to the console, so you'll need to redirect to a file if you want to view this info in an editor or spreadsheet.

 The utility takes the following command line arguments: